allegro/akubra/README.md

 Akubra is a simple solution to keep an independent S3 storages in sync - almost realtime, eventually consistent.

-Keeping synchronized storage clusters, which handles great volume of new objects (about 300k obj/h), is the most efficient by feeding them with all incoming data at once.
+Keeping synchronized storage clusters, which handles great volume of new objects, is the most efficient by feeding them with all incoming data at once.
 That's what Akubra does, with a minimum memory and cpu footprint.

 Synchronizing S3 storages offline is almost impossible with a high volume traffic.